cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) New functionality:

 - Bugfixes:
-  - Many small improvements in the masks (user interface).
+  - Many small improvements in the masks (user interface), e.g. now all key entry dialogs for the classic methods contain a button for the text options, where you can select the used alphabet.
+    This connection is also offered in the analysis mask for calculating n-grams (there before a fixes alphabet was used).
-  - Calculation of the hah value of a file: Race condition eliminated.
+  - Calculation of the hash value of a file: Race condition eliminated.
   - Solitaire corrected for a special case (if the output card was a joker, it was not spent).
   - Rijndael corrected for key length > 128 bit.

+- The AES-Tool in version 2.4 checks, that the given key is not longer than 256 bit ist.
+Additionally now you can draw via the mouse a file from the Windows Explorer into the entry field for the file to be encrypted.

 - The key entry dialogs for the classical methods now contain a button so you can from here directly change the alphabet (text option) if it does make sense.

 - The Hill encryption scheme has been enhanced with some variants:
   - Customizable are now the matrix multiplication (from left or right) and the value of the first letter of the alphabet.
   - The key matrix can be entered not only by letters but also by integers.
   - The log file (detailed output) to explain the scheme now is more explicit.
 Additionally the first letters from the cleartext are used dynamically (instead of using a fixed string).